Rated 4.6 stars out of 5, 19 ratings

 Trauma-Focused CBT

-Most everyone has been through a stressful event in his or her life.
+Most everyone has been through a stressful event in their life.
 When the event, or series of events, causes an excessive amount of stress, it is called a traumatic event.
 Symptoms of traumatic events can include a sense of horror, helplessness, serious injury, or the threat of serious injury or death.
 Traumatic events can affect anyone.
 Responses to traumatic events vary from person to person and can include, but are not limited to depression, fear, grief, and anxiety.
 Physical responses can include nausea, dizziness, appetite changes, sleep changes and loss of interest, and withdrawal from daily activities.
 Most people report feeling better within three months after a traumatic event.
 If the problems become worse or last longer than one month after the event, the person may be suffering from post-traumatic stress disorder (PTSD).Cognitive behavioral therapy, which can help one become aware of negative or inaccurate thinking and work toward reframing thoughts to better deal with challenging situations.
 By utilizing Trauma informed care, I can help evaluate each individual's trauma and its impact on their behavior, mental and physical health, and their ability to participate and engage in treatment.

 Dialectical Behavior (DBT)